SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/manage-data-gathering.md

 ---
-title: Manage Data Gathering
-description: >-
-  This article explains how you can manage data gathering in SysKit Monitor which includes Users and Groups, Applications, File Paths, Licenses, Subnets, System Jobs, Subscriptions, and Alerts.
+description: This article explains how you can manage data gathering in SysKit Monitor which includes Users and Groups, Applications, File Paths, Licenses, Subnets, System Jobs, Subscriptions, and Alerts.
-author: Andrea Budisa
-date: 29/6/2017
 ---

 # Manage Data Gathering